boltops-tools/lono/docs/_docs/extras/minimal-iam-policy.md

 ---
 title: Minimal IAM Policy
 categories: extras
-nav_order: 62
+nav_order: 79
 ---

-The IAM user you use to run the `lono cfn deploy` command needs a minimal set of IAM policies in order to deploy.
+The IAM user you use to run the [lono cfn deploy](/reference/lono-cfn-deploy/) command needs a minimal set of IAM policies in order to deploy.
 Here is a table of the baseline services needed:

 Service | Description
 --- | ---